ActianCorp/actian-code-samples/jdbc/maven_example/README.md

 After the maven build is finished, the class file and JDBC driver can be found under the `target` directory.

-### Run the JDBC program:
+### Set Environment Variables

  - Set the CLASSPATH environment variable
-   (In the show example, replace TESTDIR with the directory where the pom.xml file exists)
+   (Replace TESTDIR in the following example with the directory where the pom.xml file exists)

     `set CLASSPATH=.;TESTDIR\target\dependency;TESTDIR\target\deppendency\iijdbc-12.0-4.4.4.jar`

  - Set the environment variable DB_URL with an appropriate JDBC connection string for connecting to the database.

    `set DB_URL=jdbc:ingres://localhost:II7/iidbdb`

+### Run the JDBC Program

 Change to the directory target\classes and run the Java program: